aws-samples/sample-Amazon-Bedrock-WebLens-Demo/README.md

 # AWS Bedrock WebInsights Demo
->🆕 New: See the demo for yourself.
+>🆕 See the demo for yourself.
 Live demo link: https://d1ly1sce1no66z.cloudfront.net/

 The AWS Bedrock WebInsights demo is designed to introduce customers to the capabilities of Amazon Bedrock suite of services, including Bedrock Knowledge Bases and frontier models like Anthropic's _Claude 3_ and _Amazon Titan Image Generator v2_.